Roman Latković: Summit for Peace and Reconciliation (2013)

 The Summit was held in Banja Luka, a capital of Republika Srpska (RS) on 9–11 June 2013.
 Its purpose was to help build an infrastructure for moving forward on political and governmental reforms and to begin the process of finding commonality in the areas of reconciliation and return.
-Roman Latkovic acted as a researcher, consultant and a director documenting the event for Bishop Franjo Komarica.
+Roman Latković acted as a researcher, consultant and a director documenting the event for Bishop Franjo Komarica.
 Bishop Komarica visited the United States in December 2012.
 He traveled to Washington D.C and presented the pressing issues that require addressing to move RS forward.
 Bishop Komarica commenced a dialogue with the US Department of State, USAID and members of the US Congress.
-The Summit was video documented by Latkovic:
+The Summit was video documented by Latković.